Omegadrien/WeebShop/README.md

 # WeebShop

 WeebShop is a web app for your smartphone, that displays the eShop.
-You can check games information (images, description, videos, etc), add a game in your wish list, and download them.
+You can check games information (images, description, videos, etc), add games in your wish list, and download them.

 You need to place the ctr-common-1.crt and ctr-common-1.key files in the back-end/keys folder.
 Follow these instructions to get those files: https://github.com/SciresM/ccrypt